 Finally, link building is a testimony.
 Google believes that if you have lots of links from high profile sites, then you must have something of value to offer – and so you will rank higher.
 Keep in mind that ‘high profile’ here is very much the operative word.
 The more important the website, the more a link from them will be worth.
 Links from lots of poor quality sites can actually harm your success!

 There are a few ways that you can ‘build’ links.
 One is through guest posting.
 This means sharing free content with other sites, in exchange for a link back to your page.
 Another is by submitting your site to listings and indexes.

-On site SEO means optimizing your site to ensure that Google approve of it.
+On-site SEO means optimizing your site to ensure that Google approves of it.
 That means that your site should load quickly and should look great on any device.
 Google doesn’t serve the webmaster, it serves the user.
 Google wants people to rely on it to find great content.
 Therefore, it will only show your site if your site meets its standards.